 We store the information for as long as needed for our research and analyses purposes as described in this policy and in accordance with law.
 We may store these data in the United States or we may transfer them to another country.
 Wherever we hold the data, we will apply the terms of this policy and any applicable law.

 Nielsen believes that you should have a choice about whether to contribute to our research and insights.
-If you are not currently a Nielsen panelist and do not wish to participate in Nielsen’s digital measurement research, please click here to opt out on browsers.
-Please note that because this is a browser-level opt-out, if you use more than one browser, you will need to opt out in each.
-If you delete your cookies, you will have to opt-out again.
+If you are not currently a Nielsen panelist and do not wish to participate in Nielsen's digital measurement research, please click here to opt out on browsers.
+Nielsen uses both regular HTTP cookies and HTML5 local storage.
+We keep in HTML5 local storage only a copy of the unique cookie ID assigned to our HTTP cookie that is placed on your computer.
+When you opt out, our opt-out mechanism replaces the unique HTTP cookie with an "OPT_OUT" cookie and clears out the information Nielsen has placed in HTML5 local storage.
+If you delete all of your regular cookies (which would include your Nielsen HTTP "OPT_OUT" cookie), you will have to opt out again.
+Please note that because this is a browser-level opt out, if you use more than one browser, you will need to opt out in each.
+If you change your mind and want to participate in Nielsen's digital measurement research, please click here to opt back in.

-In the mobile app environment, we require each application that contains active Nielsen’s measurement software to disclose in the app store’s description its presence, and provide access to an opt-out.
-Please note that because this is an app-level and device-specific opt-out, if you have more than one mobile app that contains our software, or if you have the same app on more than one mobile device, you will need to opt out in each.
+In the mobile app environment, we require each application that contains active Nielsen measurement software to disclose in the app store's description that Nielsen's software is included in that app, and provide access to a Nielsen opt out.
+Please note that because this is an app-level and device-specific opt out, if you have more than one mobile app that contains our software, or if you have the same app on more than one mobile device, you will need to opt out in each.

 Nielsen reserves the right to update and make changes to this privacy notice.
 We encourage you to review this privacy notice frequently to ensure that you stay apprised of any changes.